BenjDG/O365PowerShell/README.md

 # O365PowerShell
-Powershell scripts that I wrote to help with Office 365 management
+Powershell scripts to help with Office 365 management